-These benefits aren't available on all cards — and if you're actually looking for someone to shop for you, chances are you'll need a perk-heavy card with an annual fee, such as the Platinum Card from American Express, which comes with a $450 fee.
+These benefits aren't available on all cards — and if you're actually looking for someone to shop for you, chances are you'll need a perk-heavy card with an annual fee.

 2. You're walking in the door loaded down with gifts when you drop (and break) the new iPad you just bought for your kid.
 Did you buy the gift with a card that has purchase protection?
 If so, you're in luck.
 Purchase protection is a type of insurance that will replace, repair or reimburse you for an item that gets damaged, lost or stolen within a certain time frame after purchase — usually 90 days.